vivekmanavalan/SpringExamples/README.md

 acknowledgement based
 smark publisher/dumb consumer

+# Types
+Direct Exchange: The direct exchange routes messages to queues based on a routing key that matches the exact routing key of the message.
+Messages are delivered to the queue(s) that have a binding with a matching routing key.

+Fanout Exchange: The fanout exchange routes messages to all the queues that are bound to it, regardless of the routing key.
+It is useful for broadcasting messages to multiple consumers.

+Topic Exchange: The topic exchange routes messages to one or more queues based on a pattern matching the routing key.
+The routing key is composed of one or more words separated by dots, and queues can bind with a pattern that matches the routing key.

+Headers Exchange: The headers exchange routes messages based on matching the headers of the message to the headers of the bindings.
+This exchange is useful when routing is based on multiple header values, instead of routing keys.

 # Real time use case
 RabbitMQ is often used for reliable message queuing and routing scenarios, such as: